 - What do you eat at Thanksgiving?
 The meal considered most traditional is roast turkey, gravy, potatoes, corn, beans, and maybe some other vegetables.
 Do you think that is what the Pilgrims and Native Americans ate?
-You can check out this website to go back in time to not only see what most likely filled the first Thanksgiving table, but how they got along without toasters, freezers, and microwave ovens!
+You can check out this website to go back in time to see what most likely filled the first Thanksgiving table.

 - Get your students in the kitchen with you.
 Maybe they don’t want to try the traditional recipes.
 So, here are dozens of ideas and alternatives and hints for a special Thanksgiving meal.

 - Turkeys aren’t the only things that are stuffed at Thanksgiving dinner — How do you feel after eating all that yummy stuff?
 Take a look at the nutritional value of some of the items you eat to see how they build up your body.
 Will this affect how much you eat?
 It’s only once a year . . .

 This Thanksgiving, explore some Turkey Day tall tales and talk with these language inspired ideas.

 - Do you know who Benjamin Franklin was?
 Some say that if it were up to him, our national emblem would look a little more, shall we say, Thanksgiving-like!
 Find out more at Smithsonian.com!

 - Do you know what a Meleagris gallopavo is?
 Here is an opportunity to learn a little science as well as foreign languages.
 Do an Internet search for this scientific term.
 You can also learn more facts about turkeys, including what they are called in other cultures, and start some fun dinner conversations, at HuffPost.